VijayAnand2k20/autobot_one/README.md

 6. Launch the localization_launch file to use the obtained map or run `ros2 launch slam_toolbox online_async_launch.py slam_params_file:=./config/mapper_params_online_async.yaml use_sim_time:=true` and make sure to change the mode to mapping in the mapping params file to map a new world yourself.

+7. Run `ros2 launch nav2_bringup navigation_launch.py`

-7. After running the localization_launch file, use the 2D Pose Estimate to mark the position of your robot in rviz2
+8. After running the localization_launch file, use the 2D Pose Estimate to mark the position of your robot in rviz2

-8. Open the nav2 panel in rviz2 and set waypoints to see your robot navigate through the environment.
+9. Open the nav2 panel in rviz2 and set waypoints to see your robot navigate through the environment.